David Mercer (playwright): Writing career

 Other plays for television broadcast in the 1960s are And Did Those Feet (1965), The Parachute (1968) and Let's Murder Vivaldi (1968) and another trilogy, comprising On the Eve of Publication (1969), The Cellar and the Almond Tree (1970) and Emma's Time (1970).
 The content of this body of work made John Russell Taylor regard Mercer as the most political of British dramatists of this period.
 Let's Murder Vivaldi, which originated in the BBC's Wednesday Play series, received a stage production at the King's Head theatre club in 1972.

 In 1970, Mercer contributed White Poem – a monologue for a white Rhodesian racialist – to a Sharpeville massacre commemoration.

 Mercer wrote the screenplay for the Alain Resnais film Providence (1977), in which John Gielgud portrays an elderly, dying writer.
 The film won a César Award.

 Private life

-In 1967, Mercer met a German actress, with whom he had a brief relationship with, Maria Machado with whom he later had his first child, Maya Mercer.
+In 1967, Mercer met a German actress, Maria Machado, with whom he had a brief relationship that later resulted in the birth of his first child.

-On November 5th, 1974, Mercer married his 3rd wife Dafna and they both welcomed a baby daughter, Rebecca, in July 1975.
+On 5 November 1974, Mercer married his third wife Dafna and they both welcomed a baby daughter, Rebecca, in July 1975.

 Mercer died in August 1980 after suffering a heart attack in Haifa, Israel, where he was on holiday with Dafna and Rebecca.